 The sets of identical twins were definitely not the 100% same genetic makeup between themselves at age 16 as they were at conception, and that assumption was the foundation of the researchers’ estimating method.

 The researchers didn’t provide evidence that “genetic reasons” were causal factors to the stated extent.
 Although the researchers’ estimating method’s numbers may have indicated that the method’s results were valid, that didn’t necessarily mean that the reality of genetic and epigenetic influences on the subjects were represented to the stated precision by the results.
-I think that the weather analogy expressed in An overdependence on P-values applies to this study’s methods.

 Better methods of estimating “the relative contributions of genetic and environmental factors” are available with genetic sampling.
 One way is to measure the degree of DNA methylation of genes as did: